-Your health team builds a relationship in which they know you, your family, and your health issues.
-In turn, you come to trust and rely on them for expert health care answers that are suited entirely to you and your family.
-You and the Health Home Team become partners in your wellness.
+Your health team wants to build a relationship in which they come to know you, your family, and your health issues to provide you with the best possible care.
+In turn, they want you to trust and rely on them for expert health care answers that are suited entirely to you and your family, enabling you and the Health Home Team to become partners in your wellness.
 Caring about you and your family is the most important job of your Patient-Centered Health Home.

 Who is the Health Home Team?